Lab

 Describe what you see when you have lifted the lens the focal length above the paper?

-Part VI: Determining the Lens Position
+Part VII: Determining the Lens Position

-1. Ask your lab instructor for the distance between your object (d
+1. Ask your lab instructor for the distance between your object ( d

 o

-) and your screen (d
+) and your screen ( d

 i